ktorio/ktor-documentation/topics/openapi-spec-generation.md

 Ktor provides support for building OpenAPI specifications at runtime from one or more documentation sources.

 This functionality is available through:
-- The OpenAPI compiler extension (included in the Ktor Gradle plugin), which analyzes routing code at compile time and generates Kotlin code that registers OpenAPI metadata at runtime.
+* The OpenAPI compiler extension (included in the Ktor Gradle plugin), which analyzes routing code at compile time and generates Kotlin code that registers OpenAPI metadata at runtime.
-- The routing annotation runtime API, which attaches OpenAPI metadata directly to routes in the running application.
+* The routing annotation runtime API, which attaches OpenAPI metadata directly to routes in the running application.

-You can use one, or both, and combine them with the [OpenAPI](server-openapi.md) and [SwaggerUI](server-swagger-ui.md) plugins to serve interactive API documentation.
+You can use one or both and combine them with the [OpenAPI](server-openapi.md) and [SwaggerUI](server-swagger-ui.md) plugins to serve interactive API documentation.

 > The OpenAPI Gradle extension requires Kotlin 2.2.20.
 Using other versions may result in compilation